brandongalbraith/hadithi/readme.md

-# Easily transform your CPU into a powerful data foundry
+# Transform your CPU into a powerful data foundry

 * Requirements
     `UBUNTU >= 18.04 LTS`